software-students-fall2024/software-engineering-fall-2024-1-specification-specification-phase-exercise/README.md

 ### 4 New Parent
 "As a new parent, I need easy-to-understand investment options that are relevant to me, so I can save for my child's future without feeling overwhelmed."

+### 5 Wife of an Investment Manager
+"As a wife, I want to learn what the news actually means sometimes.
+Looking at some of those words and the lingo just hurts my eyes.
+I need something simple, and easy to understand."

+### 6 Middle Schooler
+"As an 6th grader, I want to be like my dad and see how I can invest like him.
+I want to understand the news and learn instead of just sitting in a class all day and trying to read things only my dad understands"

 where [type of user], [some goal] and [some reason] are replaced with appropriate values.
 Keep them small and written in non-technical language that the type of user would use.